List of ZZZap! episodes: Series 6 (1998)

+The episodes were produced in 1997.

 Series 7 (1998)

 Series 8 (1999)

 Series 8 saw the departure of Smart Arty and the inclusion of a new character – Minnie The Mini Magician, played by Sophie Aldred.

 Series 9 (2000)

 Series 9 saw the departure of Deborah McCallum as Daisy Dares, and the arrival of Claire Macaulay taking up the role.

 Series 10 (2001)

 The final series of ZZZap!
 Series 10 saw the departure of the giant comic for transitions, which were replaced by CGI graphics.